Aoi the Gallerist & Leila the Villainess: A Glamorous Contract for a Second Life

 Artist, editing: Mai Endo x Aya Momose

-Cinematograpy, photography: Shingo Kabazawa, Ujin Matsuo
+Cinematography, photography: Shingo Kabazawa, Ujin Matsuo

 Installation view: 体の終わり la clausura del cuerpo, Las Cigarreras Centro Cultural, Alicante, 2022 Photo: Leónidas Spinelli